 - 2 Adjustable wrenches

-- Basin wrench (if installing faucet with vanity top already installed)
+- Basin wrench (if installing the faucet with vanity top already in place)

 - Water supply lines